 Gods are around and most of them aren’t very happy with humanity.
 It would be a bad idea to suddenly find yourself caught in the middle of their squabbles.
 That’s exactly what happens to the embezzler Louie Fitzsimmons.

-Fitz introduces Mythbreaker as a drugs for sex post-coital favour goes badly wrong and the voices in his mind become a screaming torrent.
-The book is an easy read from there as Stephen Blackmoore dishes out a carefully placed, action packed, supernatural thriller.
+Fitz introduces Mythbreaker as drugs for sex post-coital favour goes badly wrong and the voices in his mind become a screaming torrent.
+The book is an easy read from there as Stephen Blackmoore dishes out a carefully placed, action-packed, supernatural thriller.

 You would think Fitz’ troubles would peak when the mob work out he’s been channelling money from the account but that’s the least of the bother.
 As it happens, as Fitz trouble deepens so does the intrigue and mythos for the reader.
 This is a book roleplayers and GMs would appreciate.

 First off; take a world in which most of the gods are around but remove all the top players.
 In other words; there is no Odin, no Zeus, nor even Christian god.
 There are other gods, deities who fulfil different roles in their pantheon, and there are angels.

 Secondly; imagine what might rise as a god in this day and age.
 Humanity doesn’t wonder about lightning or the ocean in the same way.
 We don’t worry about the harvest or hunting in the way our ancestors did either.